protolambda/lmd-ghost/README.md

 - We create a lookup array for every single block that is considered.
 The lookup is logarithmic: we less and less big spans of blocks to find the ancestor
 - We cache the results.

 Now we can do the same as in the spec, but the ancestor lookup will be cheap.
-Still, we have a problem where we consider *every* attestation, every time we make a choice between child-nodes, every step in the path from the justified block, to the eventual head.
+Still, we have a problem where we consider *every* target, every time we make a choice between child-nodes, every step in the path from the justified block, to the eventual head.

 ### Optimized LMD-GHOST by Vitalik Buterin: `vitalik`